loosolab/jlu-bda-2020/README.md

 **Results**

-The web application running on `localhost:4200` lets you select the transcription factors you want to look at.
+The web application running on `localhost:4200` lets you select the transcription factors from your last run that you want to look at.
 Three figures are currently available for each TF:

 ![ar_20_Contour](https://user-images.githubusercontent.com/26332337/114243219-7f96ea00-998c-11eb-9de7-26adf0dc3483.png)

-3d Contour Plot: This plot shows the means of the ATAC scores on the x-axis, the ChIP scores on the y-axis and the density of these values on the z-axis.
+3d Contour Plot: Displays the mean ATAC/DNase scores on the x-axis, the ChIP scores on the y-axis and the density of these values on the z-axis.

 ![ar_20_Scatter](https://user-images.githubusercontent.com/26332337/114243247-8aea1580-998c-11eb-80a6-bf1589a25f46.png)

-Density Scatter Plot: This plot contains the means of the ATAC scores on the x-axis and the ChIP scores on the y-axis.
+Density Scatter Plot: Shows the mean ATAC/DNase scores on the x-axis and the ChIP scores on the y-axis.
 The histograms on both axes are showing the distribution of respective ATAC/ChIP scores.
 This plot also contains a heatmap, which shows the densities of the values used.
 (Zooming in may be required to see the details.)

 The third output is a table containing the weights of the individual components of the analysis.

+The results shown above are highly characteristic of a transcriptional activator due to a high degree of DNA accessibility and a high detection rate of DNA binding sites within the same genomic regions.

 If any problems occur in the visualization, please check the web console of your browser.